german-wings/FusionPosts/README.md

 Setup sheets are a separate document to be maintained , so to an extent these posts contain some of the information as setup sheets.

-If someone wants to use these posts , do so.
-If someone wants to suggest an update do so.

 Post Processors for :

 DMG Mori NLX 2500 / 700